Bobby Charlton: 1970 World Cup

 Shortly before the World Cup, Charlton was involved in the Bogotá Bracelet incident in which he and Bobby Moore were accused of stealing a bracelet from a jewellery store.
 Moore was later arrested and detained for four days before being granted a conditional release, while Charlton was not arrested.

 England began the tournament with two victories in the group stages, plus a memorable defeat against Brazil.
 Charlton played in all three, though was substituted for Alan Ball in the final game of the group against Czechoslovakia.
 Ramsey, confident of victory and progress to the quarter-final, wanted Charlton to rest.

 England reached the last eight where they again faced West Germany.
-Charlton controlled the midfield and suppressed Franz Beckenbauer's runs from deep.
-England took a 2–0 lead in the 50th minute after goals from Alan Mullery and Martin Peters.
-In the 69th minute, Beckenbauer pulled a goal back for the Germans and Ramsey soon replaced Charlton with Colin Bell, who further tested the German goalkeeper Sepp Maier and also provided a cross for Geoff Hurst, who missed a chance to score.
-West Germany, who had a habit of coming back from behind, eventually scored twice – a back header from Uwe Seeler made it 2–2.
-In extra-time, Geoff Hurst had a goal mysteriously ruled out after which Gerd Müller's goal won the match 3–2.
-England were out and, after a record 106 caps and 49 goals, Charlton decided to end his international career at the age of 32.
+With England leading 2–1, Ramsey replaced Charlton with Colin Bell in the 69th minute: Germany went on to win 3–2 after extra time.
+England were eliminated and, after a record 106 caps and 49 goals, Charlton decided to end his international career at the age of 32.
 On the flight home from Mexico, he asked Ramsey not to consider him again.
 His brother Jack, two years his senior but 71 caps his junior, did likewise.

-Charlton's caps record lasted until 1973 when Bobby Moore overtook him; he currently lies seventh in the all-time England appearances list behind Moore, Wayne Rooney, Ashley Cole, Steven Gerrard, David Beckham and Peter Shilton, whose own England career began in the first game after Charlton's had ended.
+Charlton's caps record lasted until 1973, when Bobby Moore overtook him; as of October 2023, he lies seventh in the all-time England appearances list behind Moore, Wayne Rooney, Ashley Cole, Steven Gerrard, David Beckham and Peter Shilton, whose own England career began in the first game after Charlton's had ended.
 Charlton's goalscoring record was surpassed by Wayne Rooney on 8 September 2015, when Rooney scored a penalty in a 2–0 win over Switzerland in a qualifying match for UEFA Euro 2016.

+Style of play

+In his early years as a winger who played on the outside left, Charlton possessed great speed and agility.
+As he matured, Charlton was placed in an offensive midfield role where he flourished as a player.
+In his prime, Charlton was considered to be one of the greatest players in the world, being able to dictate a game with his accurate passing, and possessing a powerful shot with either foot, often scoring goals from a distance.
+Charlton also stood out for his stamina, mentality, leadership and modesty, never arguing with referees or opponents.

+Longtime Manchester United manager Matt Busby said of Charlton: "There has never been a more popular footballer.
+He was as near perfection as man and player as it is possible to be."
+England national team coach Alf Ramsey remarked: "He was one of the greatest players I have ever seen, very much the linchpin of the 1966 team.
+Early in my management, I knew I had to find a role suitable to Bobby's unique talents.
+He wasn't just a great goalscorer, with a blistering shot using either foot.
+Bobby was a player who could also do his share of hard work."